 The AAP recommends one hour per day of high-quality screen time for children ages two to five, ideally co-viewed with the parent.
 This doesn’t include watching a video with the family, or FaceTime calls with grandparents.

-DeGaetano agrees with AAP, but suggests parents: “Hold off as long as they can; they’ll be so happy they did.”
-DeGaetano cautions against handing your young child a device as a diversion, “because the younger you introduce screens, the harder it will be to pry them away.”
+DeGaetano agrees with AAP, but suggests parents, “Hold off as long as they can; they’ll be so happy they did.”
+She also cautions against handing your young child a device as a diversion, “because the younger you introduce screens, the harder it will be to pry them away.”

-“There’s no reason for children eight to 12 years old to have smartphones,” DeGaetano says.
-She recommends a flip phone if parents think a phone is necessary for safety or communication reasons.
+“There’s no reason for children eight to 12-years-old to have smartphones,” DeGaetano says.
+She recommends a flip phone if parents think one is necessary for safety or communication reasons.

-DeGaetano emphasizes if parents are unhappy with their family’s current screen time usage, it’s never too late to make a change.
+Ultimately, if parents are unhappy with their family’s current screen time usage, it’s never too late to set limits and make a change.
 She’s seen hundreds of clients take part in her three-month coaching process to develop a plan that works for them.
 “They see happier, calmer kids and feel like they got their child